-This program is designed as a powerful tool to help students shift gears in careers, enhance existing skills, or obtain a strong, broad-based knowledge of manufacturing, retail, and served industries.
+This program is designed to help students change careers, enhance existing skills, or obtain a strong, broad-based knowledge of manufacturing, retail, and served industries.
 The program also promotes success in both profit and non-profit organizations for a competitive edge in today's business climate.